typelevel/frameless/docs/src/main/tut/FeatureOverview.md

    show(1).run()
 ```

-Finally, we can conditionally change a column using the `when/otherwise` operation.
+To conditionally change a column use the `when/otherwise` operation.

 ```tut:book
 import frameless.functions.nonAggregate.when